Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Computation in Networks of Known Size

 \section{Universal Computation in Networks of Known Size}

-We will first assume that the number of agents $n$ in an anonymous dynamic network is known.
-Using this knowledge, we will develop a relatively straightforward algorithm that is both self-stabilizing and finite-state and has an optimal stabilization time of $2n-2$ rounds.
+We first assume that the number of agents $n$ in an anonymous dynamic network is known.
+Using this knowledge, we develop a relatively straightforward algorithm for connected networks that is both self-stabilizing and finite-state and has an optimal stabilization time of $2n-2$ rounds.
+We then generalize this algorithm to $\tau$-union-connected networks, where the stabilization time becomes $\tau(2n-2)$, provided that both $n$ and $\tau$ are known.

-\myskip \mypar{Chop operation.} The algorithm is based on an operation on history tree views called \emph{chop}, illustrated in \cref{fig:self}.
-Given a view, eliminate the nodes in level $L_0$ (as well as their incident black and red edges) and connect the root to all nodes in level $L_1$ via black edges.
+\myskip \mypar{Chop operation.} The algorithm is based on an operation on history tree vistas called \emph{chop}, illustrated in \cref{fig:self}.
+Given a vista, eliminate the nodes in level $L_0$ (as well as their incident black and red edges) and connect the root to all nodes in level $L_1$ via black edges.
 As a result, all non-root nodes are shifted by one level: those that were in $L_1$ are now in $L_0$, etc.

-After that, we have to ensure that the resulting view is well-formed.
-Note that every node $v$ in a view $\mathcal V$ is the bottom node of a maximal view $\mathcal V_v\subseteq \mathcal V$, called the \emph{sub-view} of $\mathcal V$ at $v$.
-To complete the chop operation, we repeatedly merge the nodes whose sub-views are isomorphic.
-This is done level by level, starting from the nodes in $L_0$, then the nodes in $L_1$, etc. As a consequence, when two nodes $u,v\in L_t$ are found whose sub-views $\mathcal V_u$ and $\mathcal V_v$ are isomorphic, they must be siblings.
-This is because the parents of $u$ and $v$ have isomorphic sub-views as well, and therefore they have already been merged as nodes of $L_{t-1}$.
+After that, we have to ensure that the resulting vista is well-formed.
+Note that every node $v$ in a vista $\mathcal V$ is the bottom node of a maximal vista $\mathcal V_v\subseteq \mathcal V$, called the \emph{sub-vista} of $\mathcal V$ at $v$.
+To complete the chop operation, we repeatedly merge the nodes whose sub-vistas are isomorphic.
+This is done level by level, starting from the nodes in $L_0$, then the nodes in $L_1$, etc. As a consequence, when two nodes $u,v\in L_t$ are found whose sub-vistas $\mathcal V_u$ and $\mathcal V_v$ are isomorphic, they must be siblings.
+This is because the parents of $u$ and $v$ have isomorphic sub-vistas as well, and therefore they have already been merged as nodes of $L_{t-1}$.

 Merging $u$ and $v$ is done as follows.
 First we delete one of them, say $u$.
 The children of $u$ now become children of $v$.
 The red edges inbound to $u$ are simply eliminated, while the red edges outbound from $u$ are now redirected as outbound from $v$.
-Specifically, for every $w\in L_{t+1}$, if the red edge $(v,w)$ originally has multiplicity $m\geq 0$ and the red edge $(u,w)$ has multiplicity $m'\geq 0$, after merging $u$ and $v$ the red edge $(v,w)$ will have multiplicity $m+m'$.
+Specifically, for every $w\in L_{t+1}$, let $m$ and $m'$ be the multiplicities of the red edges $(v,w)$ and $(u,w)$, respectively (taking either multiplicity to be~$0$ if the corresponding edge is absent); after merging $u$ and $v$, the multiplicity of the red edge $(v,w)$ is $m+m'$ (with multiplicity~$0$ meaning that the edge is absent).

 This is justified by the fact that the agents represented by $u$ and $v$ have received identical multisets of messages and are therefore indistinguishable; hence the need to merge the two nodes.
 Thus, all messages received from agents represented by $u$ and $v$ are now considered identical, and the multiplicities of the corresponding red edges must be added together.